10 Ways to Celebrate Grandparents Day

 There are few things more rewarding than volunteering.
 Make it extra special by volunteering together with grandparents.
 Find tasks that are appropriate to do together like sorting books, serving food at a shelter or creating cards for sick kids at the local children’s hospital.

 Pile up your favorite books and have your grandparents pick a few of their favorite classic children’s tales.
 If your kids are old enough, have them take turns reading with their grandparents.
 If they are too little to read, grandma and grandpa will still relish the cuddles that come with storytime.
 Or, if they can't read together in person, set time aside for a Facetime call so your kids can share their favorite stories.

 Send Them a Meaningful Card

 Grandparents don’t care what they do when they are with their grandkids.
 Even if your kids are too little to plan anything grand, they can still spend quality time.
-Go to the park and blow bubbles, sing songs together or play Legos on the floor—everything is better together.
+Blow bubbles, sing songs together or play Legos on the floor—everything is better together.
 Meanwhile, for kids and grandparents who can't be together, set up a video call so your little one can show off their favorite things, do performances, sing songs together and more.